cybercongress/cybercongress/site/content/post/game-of-links-end.md

 The distribution in PoS networks is a over complex issue.
 The distribution games must be a part of the future networks development.
 The Game of Links was the first game with such complexity.
 Not all things was as expected but this Game is a good example how distribution should go according to principles and values of opensourse and blockchain communities, such as transparent, trustless, privacy, etc.

-To the `cyber` network this Game showed possible attack vectors to the Graph, real value of cyberlinks, unknown bugs.
-Also, it was a huge step for understanding how UI/UX should go in apps on top of the Graph.
+To the `cyber` network this Game showed possible attack vectors to the knowledge Graph, real value of cyberlinks, unknown bugs.
+Also, it was a huge step for understanding how UI/UX should go in apps on top of the knowledge Graph.

 The distribution completed on 13.33% out of desireable, but it completed only on strong, quality community.